ykmathcircle/ykmathcircle.github.io/index.md

 The Yellowknife Math Circle is a **free** program which aims to provide interested students with a space to collaborate, to experiment, and to set their own research agendas as junior mathematicians.

-For the 2016-2017 school year, two circles are planned, and each will run from 6:45-7:45 on alternating Wednesday evenings at Aurora College.
+Two circles ran during the 2016-2017 school year on alternating Wednesday evenings at Aurora College:

 - For students in grades **5** and **6**, the **Babbage - Lovelace** circle
 - For students in grades **7** and **8**, the **Ramanujan - Hardy** circle

-Registration is required - [**click here to register!**](https://docs.google.com/forms/d/e/1FAIpQLSdAx7LJAsiz9h9iaMd6qEjxLAkT-jWIaopFh-vJeuaPbDeGDg/viewform) The first session for the Babbage - Lovelace group is scheduled for the **30th of November**, with Ramanujan - Hardy following on the **7th of December**.
+We expect to return with similar offerings during the 2017-2018 school year.

 ## What's a math circle?